shefing/payload-tools/packages/quickfilter/README.md

 </details>

-### 🧭 NavDefaultFilter Component
+### 🧭 Default Filter from navigation in both Navigator and Dashboard

 <details>
-<summary>⚙️ <strong>Using NavDefaultFilter in your admin UI</strong></summary>
+<summary>⚙️ <strong>Using Default Filter in your admin UI</strong></summary>

-The NavDefaultFilter component allows you to apply default filters to collection views directly from the navigation menu.
+The NavDefaultFilter/DashBoard component allows you to apply default filters to collection views directly from the navigation menu or the dashboard.
 This means users will see filtered data immediately when they click on a collection.

 ```typescript
 // payload.config.ts